 - Visual difficulties including refractive errors and impaired color vision

-The dry eye syndrome (DES) is the most frequent complaint among all these.
-It occurs two times more often in women above 50 years.
-The surface of the eye is inflamed and dry, especially if the patient wears contact lens.
-Conjunctivitis associated with increased nitrogen dioxide levels is another common feature.
+Dry eye syndrome (DES) is the most frequent complaint among each of these symptoms, with the incidence of DES two times greater in women over the age of 50.
+The surface of the eye is inflamed and dry in DES, particularly when the patient wears contact lens.
+As NO2 levels rise, conjunctivitis becomes a common feature.